When Not To Start a RelationshipBy Dr. Margaret Paul

 January 29, 2008

 I have often been asked by my clients, "Am I ready for a new relationship?"
-Discover whether or not you are ready in this article.
+Discover whether or not you are ready.

 Many times, putting yourself back into the dating scene is a good idea.
 But how can you know when it is time to start a new relationship?